 - Exposure to conflict

-Dividing a household frequently results in a reduction of economic resources.
-In plain English this means that the two households created by divorce often have less money than the family did prior to the divorce.
+Dividing a household during divorce often results in a reduction of economic resources.
+In practical terms, the two households created by divorce usually have less money than before.
+This often leads to a number of hardships.

 “Researchers have statistically controlled for income differences between intact and divorced families and all of the differences between children in these two types of families do NOT disappear.
 In other words, there are still some other factors affecting children’s well-being above and beyond money.